Dikshya-2/Positionsbestemmelse/Proceskrav/Log.md

     - Set up a callback in the subscriber to receive data published by the nodes.
    - Verified that the subscriber is correctly registered to the broker topic.
    - Confirmed that the callback function successfully processes incoming messages for further use in trilateration.

+**Day 4: Send data to the server**
+1. Queue Handling
+- We have created a queue intended to push data, but the portfolio report has not been published yet.

+2. Portfolio Report
+   - GDPR
+   - Introduction
+   - Abstract

+3. Discussion on Moving Forward
+   - Our original idea was for each ESP32 node to act as both publisher and subscriber, publishing to a broker that would then forward data to another broker.
+   - This design proved impractical due to complexity, potential message loops, and the limited memory and processing capacity of the ESP32 devices.

+4. Proposed Solution:
+   -  The simplest and most robust approach is to move the pipeline to a central computer, using a C# application to perform trilateration and process incoming data.
+   -  ESP32 nodes act solely as publishers, sending data to separate topics that the computer subscribes to.
+   -  This separates responsibilities, reduces load on the ESP32 devices, simplifies debugging, and ensures reliable, scalable data flow.